Larry's Sport to host Trump Thunder 'Judgement Day' Aug. 21

-The public is invited to join the Trump Thunder “Judgement Day” ride on their motorcycle, car, truck, Jeep, etc. as participants ride parade-style through Potter County towns and boroughs.
+The public is invited to join the Trump Thunder “Judgment Day” ride on their motorcycle, car, truck, Jeep, etc. as participants ride parade-style through Potter County towns and boroughs.

-Trump Thunder will start at Larry’s Sport Center, 1913 Route 6 W Galeton, with ride registration from 11 a.m.-12:45 p.m.
-A $10 donation for each adult participant goes to “America First” candidates campaigns for 2022 election.
+Trump Thunder will start at Larry’s Sport Center, 1913 U.S. Route 6 west of Galeton, with ride registration from 11 a.m.-12:45 p.m. on Sunday, Aug.
+21. A $10 donation for each adult participant goes to “America First” candidates campaigns for 2022 election.
 Vehicles roll out at 1 p.m.
 Refuel before arrival as this is a nonstop ride of approximately 80 miles.

 Non-riders are invited to show their support as Trump Thunder travels through Galeton, Gaines, Sabinsville, Westfield, Harrison Valley, Ulysses, Gold, Shinglehouse, Oswayo before arriving at the LEEK Preserve between 2:45-2:50 p.m. where there will be a brief presentation and music.
 The public is invited to join the group at the LEEK Hunting and Mountain Preserve.